StevensDeptECE/CPE390/Course Documentation/Instructions for Installing VSCode.md

       2. Edit your windows path to include the following in exactly this order AT THE BOTTOM:
          1. `C:\msys64\mingw64\bin`
          2. `C:\msys64\usr\bin`
+      3. Edit `C:\msys64\msys2_shell.cmd`, uncommenting `rem set MSYS2_PATH_TYPE=inherit` by removing `rem` from the front of the line.
-      3. I believe that the git-bash will pull your ssh keys from the other shells.
+      4. I believe that the git-bash will pull your ssh keys from the other shells.
 If not, you do not need to generate multiple ssh keys, just copy-paste the keys between msys2/wsl/cmd/etc in the home directory (`~/.ssh` or `C:\Users\StevensUser\.ssh`)
-      4. In git bash, replacing Atilla's information with yours:
+      5. In git bash, replacing Atilla's information with yours:
          1. `git config --global user.name "Atilla The Duck"`
          2. `git config --global user.email "aduck@stevens.edu"`
    2. Linux: make sure you have `g++`, `gdb`, and `git` installed.